ogivuk/home-it/transmission/README.md

 * Replace `/path/to/dir/for/transmission/watch` with the actual location where transmission should watch for torrent files on the host.
 * Optionally, also bind mount the directory for incomplete files, if a dedicated one is used.
 * The specified locations **need to be available on all nodes in Docker swarm**, e.g., via network shared storage.
 * Note that the directories and the downloaded files will be **owned by the default user with UID=1000 and GID=1000**.
-If that's not desired, start by [manually building your own image first](#Manually%20Building%20the%20Image).
+If that's not desired, start by manually building your own image first (see below).

 ### Manually Building the Image

-1. Obtain the [Dockerfile](Dockerfile) by cloning the repository or by downloading only the file.
+1. Obtain the Dockerfile by cloning the repository or by downloading only the file.
-2. Build the docker image based on the provided [Dockerfile](Dockerfile):
+2. Build the docker image based on the provided Dockerfile:

     ```shell
     docker build \